hyraxbio/ember-changeset-webforms/tests/dummy/app/templates/docs/built-in-fields.md

 ```

 * The component will also have access to an `option` prop, with the data for that option.
-* The component will also have access to the `radioId` property.
+* The component will also have access to the `checkboxId` property.
 Set the label elements `for` attribute to this value to match it to the related checkbox.

 {{#docs-demo as |demo|}}
   {{#demo.example name="checkbox-group-example-2.hbs"}}